colorlessenergy/colorlessenergy.github.io/_posts/2017-09-16-first-website-guide.md

 <h2>1. first you have to find a text editor. </h2>
 <p>
   I recommend <a href="https://atom.io/"> atom </a> if you are developing on a laptop or computer.
 I recommend
   <a href="https://play.google.com/store/apps/details?id=com.maskyn.fileeditor&hl=en"> turbo edtior </a> for mobile devices.
 You can use any editor of your choice HTML can be built and ran on any device with a text editor and a browser. this is the hardest step in the whole guide.
 Usually the hardest part is downloading and getting the application to work.
 If you thought this was easy this guide will be a breeze!
-Once you found the application you have download it.
+Once you found the application you want download it.
 </p>

 <div>